ctranstrum/lintilla/BUILD.md

 To order, you can simply upload the [gerber zip file][gerber] to their website, accept all of the defaults, and wait a week or two for the boards to arrive.

+Since the PCB is reversible, in theory you could order just two of them, and you'd be able to build a complete keyboard.
+However, the minimum order at JLC is 5 copies, so you'll likely end up with enough PCBs to complete two and a half keyboards.
+I don't really have any advice for what to do with half a keyboard, but if you make two keyboards, you could give one to a friend!

 A few items that you may want to customize:

 - the color of the board; I printed mine in white, but whatever color you pick, the edges of the PCB will still be a little greenish